two-mode waitlists, on every plan

 The cancellation window defines when waitlist behaviour switches modes.
 Per-service means a tight window for reformer classes and a loose one for mat flow.

-SMS makes broadcast-claim work — email open rates inside a 12-hour window are too low.
+SMS makes the first-to-claim alert work — email open rates inside a 12-hour window are too low.
 Junocal's SMS package starts at £15/$20 for 500 messages.

 Pick-a-spot capacity

-Waitlist conversion respects floor-plan capacity.
-Auto-promote puts the new client in the open spot; broadcast-claim gives it to the first claimer.
+The waitlist respects floor-plan capacity.
+Auto-booking puts the next client in the open spot; first-to-claim gives it to whoever taps first.
 No double-booking.

 the things buyers ask